 PLAN (Planned Lifetime Advocacy Network in Vancouver) is a membership-based organization, established by and for families committed to ensuring the safety, security and well-being of their relatives with disabilities.

 What’s the connection between Lifetime Networks and Citizen Advocacy?

 Lifetime Networks is an affiliate of Planned Lifetime Advocacy Networks (PLAN), and is one of many affiliates throughout North America.
 Citizen Advocacy and Lifetime Networks are all about building relationships and supporting people with disabilities to live a good life.
 Social inclusion and full community participation are at the core of everything we do at Citizen Advocacy and Lifetime Networks.

 Families can absolutely rely on the government to provide food and shelter, programming and practical support.
 But life is about more than where you live and being kept busy.
 Life is about making choices, being in meaningful relationships, feeling supported in decision making and transition, being with people who genuinely care and are not paid to be with you.
 Paid care providers come and go and turnover is high – friendships can last a lifetime.
 We work to provide a good life now and in the future.

-Who are your facilitators?
+Who are your community connectors?

-Are the facilitators trained?
+Are the community connectors trained?

-Do I get to choose my facilitator?
+Do I get to choose my community connector?